UMM-CSci-4453-S19/lab-1-schon094/README.md

 If you neglect this step you might not be able to use the new database from your new account.

-##Log in with your new account
+## Log in with your new account

-Give it a whirl.  log out of the `tempadmin` account using `EXIT;`, and see if you can log in with your new account.
+Give it a whirl.
+Log out of the `tempadmin` account using `EXIT;`, and see if you can log in with your new account.

-###Setting your password
+### Setting your password
 You can use the following command to set your password once you are logged into MariaDB:

 > `SET PASSWORD = PASSWORD('cleartext password');`

-##Exercises
+## Exercises

 I'm going to ask you to do a series of tasks that will probably require you to look a few things up online.
 I've included some references for this lab (down below), but in the future you'll want to figure out how to google your way to the exact format of a command and examples.
 In particular you are going to need to figure out how the `CREATE TABLE` and `INSERT` statements work.
 You will also need to figure out a little bit about SQL data-types.
-If you have any questions feel free to ask.
-With that in mind, here's what I want you to do now:
+If you have any questions feel free to ask (I plan on providing a minilecture on the subject).
+With that in mind, here's what I want you to do (or have already done):

+1. Create your database (this should already be completed).
+You will use this database for all your work.
 1. Create a table called `test` with ONE column named `test_field`<BR>the data-type of `test_field` must be TEXT and you should insert your last name into the table.
 1. Give the user `peter` full privileges to your database:<BR>`grant all on <name>.* to 'peter'@'%';`
 1. Apply the password function to the string 'readyplayerone' (we'll go over the syntax of this in another lab):<BR>`select password('readyplayerone');`